michalnowak061/michalnowak061/README.md

-## Hi there 👋
+## 👋 Hi there

-🌱 I’m currently learning Swift and Machine Learning in Python with Tensorflow
+🌱 I’m currently learning Swift and Machine Learning (Computer Vision) in Python with Keras(Tensorflow)

 ## 💻 My tech stack